hyiaman/alx_portfolio-weather_dashboard/README.md

 - Weather Info: "Clear, Temperature: 25°C, Humidity: 60%, Wind Speed: 5 m/s"

 ## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is still under development.
+Contributions are not welcome for now.